Enchufe.tv: History

-During its first season, sketches between 4 to 5 minutes long were uploaded every Sunday, while shorts known as "microYAPA" (between 10 and 60 seconds) were uploaded on Tuesdays.
+During its first season, sketches between 4 and 5 minutes long were uploaded every Sunday, while shorts known as "microYAPA" (between 10 and 60 seconds) were uploaded on Tuesdays.
 Every Thursday a "Promo" was released, providing a preview of the upcoming Sunday sketch.

 By July 2012, the Enchufe.tv YouTube channel reached 71,000 subscribers and their videos received over 78 million views, racking up 500,000 hits per day making them the most popular Ecuadorian YouTube channel on the web.
 Until mid-2012, viewership came primarily from Ecuador, followed by Mexico.
 On April 16, 2012, the protagonist of Pescador, Andrés Crespo, made a guest appearance in the skit with Las Amigas de Camilo con Blanquito.
 On May 13, 2012, the Mothers Day video Mami, mami, mami, reached a record of 3.2 million visitors.
-On July 23, 2012 Enchufe.tv aired a video called ME GUSTA, reaching 1.5 million views in less than 48 hours and inspiring approximately 100 video responses, becoming a trending video from Russia to the United States.
-On October 8, 2012 the Compra Condones sketch was released, eventually becoming the most viral video released by the channel, reaching over 10 million views to date.
+On July 23, 2012, Enchufe.tv aired a video called ME GUSTA, reaching 1.5 million views in less than 48 hours and inspiring approximately 100 video responses, becoming a trending video from Russia to the United States.
+On October 8, 2012, the Compra Condones sketch was released, eventually becoming the most viral video released by the channel, reaching over 10 million views to date.

-On September, 2013, Enchufe.tv aired its first season (compilation of sketches) reaching a broader Ecuadorian audience on Ecuavisa, an Ecuadorian television station.
+In September 2013, Enchufe.tv aired its first season (compilation of sketches) reaching a broader Ecuadorian audience on Ecuavisa, an Ecuadorian television station.
 By then they already had more than seven million subscribers and 1 million daily visits, as well as 1 million "likes" on Facebook.
 According to data analysis provided by different platforms, by December, 2022 their largest online audience is in Mexico, followed by Ecuador, Colombia, Peru and Bolivia.

 On November 3, 2013, YouTube awarded Enchufe.tv a Golden Play Award, attributed to YouTube channels with over 1 million subscribers on the occasion of the first YouTube Music Awards.

 On September 7, 2014, Enchufe.tv won the "Audience Choice Show of the Year" award at the Streamy Awards.

-On December 9, 2015, Enchufe.tv made a cameo in Youtube Rewind 2015. and in 2016, Encufe.tv made their second YouTube Rewind appearance in YouTube Rewind 2016.
+On December 9, 2015, Enchufe.tv made a cameo in YouTube Rewind 2015. and in 2016, Encufe.tv made their second YouTube Rewind appearance in YouTube Rewind 2016.